Ukraine aid bill delayed a few more days in U.S. Congress

 As the measures passed, congressional leaders reached an agreement for the Republican-controlled House to approve the Democratic-led Senate bill and send it to President Barack Obama to sign into law before the end of the week.

-The legislation supports $1 billion in loan guarantees for Kiev, provides $150 billion in aid to Ukraine and surrounding countries and imposes sanctions on Russians and Ukrainians over Russia’s annexation of Crimea.
+The legislation supports $1 billion in loan guarantees for Kiev, provides $150 million in aid to Ukraine and surrounding countries and imposes sanctions on Russians and Ukrainians over Russia’s annexation of Crimea.

 It does not include the International Monetary Fund reforms sought by the White House that were resisted by many Republicans.
 Senate Democrats agreed to drop the IMF provision in order to move the legislation quickly.